vokegpu/standard/README.md

 ### Version

+#### Direct to a Master

-Any software from VokeGpu MUST has a paper named `commit.txt` under `version` dir, where you can describe what was created, updated or deleted.
+A software/library which does not want to receive official release until the nature is done.
+Should include a file named `commit.txt` under `version` dir, where you can describe what was created, updated or deleted.
 ```
 [version e.g: 1.0.0] [date e.g: 04/06/2025]